Cagecellag/Remove-MDM/Remove MDM from iPad.md

 ## **Type one**

 1. <ins>Do a complete wipe of the iPad (located: General > Transfer or Reset iPad > Erase All Contents and Settings),
-2. After the reset, a welcome screen will appear,
+2. <ins>After the reset, a welcome screen will appear,
-3. Connect your iPad to a pc via a cable </ins>
+3. <ins>Connect your iPad to a pc via a cable
 4. Open iTunes,
 5. If no setup screen appears just select the iPad icon in the top left
 6. Make sure you have the cracked backup in the backup folder, if you didn't do that yet do it and re plug in you're iPad so iTunes can detect your backup
 7. Select restore backup
-8. Select the "cracked backup" and install it
+8. <ins>Select the "cracked backup" and install it
-9. The welcome/welcome screen should come up on the iPad
+9. <ins>The welcome/welcome screen should come up on the iPad
-10. And you're done.
+10. <ins>And you're done.

 ## **Type two**

-1. Do a complete wipe of the iPad (located: General > Transfer or Reset iPad > Erase All Contents and Settings),
+1. <ins>Do a complete wipe of the iPad (located: General > Transfer or Reset iPad > Erase All Contents and Settings),
-2. After the reset, a welcome screen will appear,
+2. <ins>After the reset, a welcome screen will appear,
-3. Connect your iPad to a pc via a cable
+3. <ins>Connect your iPad to a pc via a cable
 4. Open iTunes, it should welcome you to a setup screen,
 5. Select restore backup
-6. Select the "cracked backup" and install it
+6. <ins>Select the "cracked backup" and install it
-7. The welcome/welcome screen should come up on the iPad
+7. <ins>The welcome/welcome screen should come up on the iPad
-8. And you're done.
+8. <ins>And you're done.